Azure/iot-central-firmware/ESP8266/README.md

 // const char* deviceKey = "<ENTER DEVICE primary/secondary KEY HERE>";
 ```

-Create a `src/` folder and copy `../iotc` folder into it.

-Compile it! and deploy to your device.
+Compile it! and deploy to your device. (see below)

 - Download Arduino-CLI from [this link](https://github.com/arduino/arduino-cli#download-the-latest-stable-release)